SrVladyslav/symfony_crud_poc_backend/README.md

 NOTE: If you deploy the Backend to prod, you also have this frontend server deployed to vercel [here](https://symfony.vlamaz.com/).

-1. Download the project locally.
+1. Keep the Symfony server running and open another terminal in the directory where you want to save this project, then download the it locally.
 You can go to the [frontend repository](https://github.com/SrVladyslav/symfony_crud_poc_frontend) and clone it to your local machine.
 Or just run:

 ```bash
 git clone https://github.com/SrVladyslav/symfony_crud_poc_frontend.git